 Taking The Right Actions When Facing Furnishing Alcohol To Minor Charges

-Alcohol related offences can range from Class C level offences with no jail penalties to offences where the penalty is a maximum of one year in jail.
-If you or a loved one has been charged with an alcohol related offence, it is important to know your rights and the consequences of having a conviction for one of these offences.
+Alcohol related offenses can range from Class C level offenses with no jail penalties to offenses where the penalty is a maximum of one year in jail.
+If you or a loved one has been charged with an alcohol related offense, it is important to know your rights and the consequences of having a conviction for one of these offenses.
 Call Hildreth & Rueda, in Austin, today for a free consultation with an experienced lawyer and learn how to protect your rights and your record.

 What The Law Says